West Palm Beach Car Accident Lawyer

 - A significant limitation in a bodily function or system.

-If you have suffered a car accident injury in a West Palm Beach, then you might need a traffic accident attorney.
-This attorney can help defend your right to full and fair compensation.
+If you’ve suffered an injury in a West Palm Beach car accident, then you’ll need the experienced guidance of a West Palm Beach, FL car crash attorney as soon as possible.
+We can help defend your right to full and fair compensation.

-The car crash attorneys of Gonzalez & Cartwright, P.A. are dedicated to providing clients with honest, compassionate and skilled legal representation.
+The West Palm Beach personal injury attorneys at Gonzalez & Cartwright, P.A. are dedicated to providing clients with honest, compassionate, and skilled legal representation.
 We understand that after an accident you’ve got bills to pay and mouths to feed.

-At your earliest convenience, call one of the offices in Pompano Beach or Lake Worth.
+At your earliest convenience, call one of our offices in West Palm Beach Beach or Lake Worth.
 Alternatively, you can fill out this online contact form to schedule an appointment about your case.

 The initial consultation is free, so you’ve got nothing to lose.
 For maximum flexibility, we speak both English and Spanish.
 And if you can’t make it to one of our offices, we can come to you to talk about your injuries.